 How much does it cost to get into Tahquamenon Falls?

-Out of State: There is a $9 single day pass if you are an out of state tourist.
 You can get into any Michigan State Park including both sites (Upper and Lower Falls) at the Tahquamenon Falls State Park.
 Pay at the entrance.

 Here is what I always bring when headed to the falls:

 ● Friendly dogs on leashes are welcome on trails

 ● Wheelchairs are available to borrow at Fact Shack

 Where to Stay Near Tahquamenon Falls (Recommended Hotels and Lodging)

 Tahquamenon Falls Interactive Map - (zoom in and out, click on the icons for more info)

 If you are wondering where to stay near Tahquamenon Falls, the two towns closest to the Falls are Newberry, Michigan and Paradise, Michigan.
 We have hotels and lodging options for both towns below.